LL-Pengfei/CS1010-AY1819S1-Personal/docs/14-pointers.md

 *addr = 1.0;
 ```

-back-to-back, the program will almost certainly segfault, because the pointer variable `addr` is not initialized, so it is pointing to the location of whatever address happen to be in the memory at that time.
+back-to-back, the program will almost certainly segfault, because the pointer variable `addr` is not initialized, so it is pointing to the location of whatever address happens to be in the memory at that time.

 We should point addr to a value location first, like this:
 ```C